 You can request this type of order from a local law enforcement officer when you need immediate protection and the court is closed.
 The order would be signed by a district court judge who is on call.
 The judge must believe there is an immediate and present danger of abuse to you or your minor child.
-Since the emergency order is valid only until 5pm on the next day that the courthouse is open, you can apply for a protection from abuse order at the courthouse on that day (the next day that it is open).1
+The emergency order is valid only until 5 pm on the next business day that the courthouse is open.
+You can then apply for a protection from abuse order at the courthouse on that day (the next day that the court is open).1

 You can file for a temporary ex parte order when you file your petition for a protection from abuse order in district court.
 This type of order can be granted without prior notice to the abuser and without the abuser appearing in court.
-If a judge finds that you or your family are in immediate danger, s/he can grant a temporary order which will last until your final hearing that will usually take place within 21 days.2
+If a judge finds that you or your family are in immediate danger, s/he can grant a temporary ex parte order, which will last until your final hearing that will usually take place within 21 days.2

 1 Kan.
 Stat. § 60-3105(a), (b)